 - Book ferries only for short distances or if you have a lot of time to visit different islands.
 Ferry transfers are really not ideal for further day trips.
 Ferries are much slower, you have no flexibility, the groups are much bigger, and if the sea is rough you’ll get seasick quicker.

 - Private speedboat.
-Many companies offer a possibility to book a private speedboat for day trips near Phuket.
-However, for longer trips of 8-9 hours you’ll quickly pay 800-900 EUR.
+Many companies offer the possibility to book a private speedboat for day trips near Phuket.
+However, for longer trips of 8-9 hours, you’ll quickly pay 800-900 EUR.
 Still, it might be worth looking into these options if you are visiting with a big family or a group of friends.
 If you look well, you might be able to find cheaper options; we didn’t find any.
 Long-tail boats can be a much cheaper alternative for private island hopping tours, but once again, you don’t want to do that for very big distances.

 Practical tips for island-hopping day trips from Phuket